SplatSDF: Boosting SDF-NeRF via Architecture-Level Fusion with Gaussian Splats: EXPERIMENTS

 We use the DTU \cite{dtu} and NeRF Synthetic datasets \cite{nerf} for training and evaluation.
 We use 12 scenes from the DTU dataset which contains either 49 or 64 posed images per-scene obtained by a robot-held monocular RGB camera and the point cloud ground truth obtained from a structured-light scanner.
 For the NeRF Synthetic Dataset, we use 5 objects with 100 posed images for each scene.
 We use the ``Lego'' scene for ablation study.

+We train the 3DGS \cite{3DGS} with the GS centers fixed at input pointcloud to retain geometric fidelity.
+As a reminder, we fix the well-trained GS and do not jointly optimize with SDF-NeRF, unlike concurrent work that jointly optimizes SDF and GS \cite{gsdf,3dgsr}.
+Separate training of GS and SDF is beneficial because we can exploit the fast training speed of GS independently of SDF, while the end result of SDF-NeRF is not only more geometrically accurate (i.e. low CD) than GS, but also as photometrically accurate (i.e. high PSNR) as GS.
+Similarly, PointNeRF \cite{pointnerf} uses accurate pointcloud to boost NeRF, but not NeRF to improve the pointcloud.

-We initialize the point cloud from MVSNet \cite{mvsnet}, which can be replaced by other SOTA depth estimation methods.
-We initialize the standard 3DGS \cite{3DGS} and fix the number and coordinates of the point cloud during optimization to keep geometric accuracy.
-For now, we fix the well-trained 3DGS and do not jointly optimize with SDF-NeRF.
-For our 3DGS Aggregator, we use a 3-layer MLP where the 2nd layer concatenates the upper-triangle of the GS covariance and the 3rd layer concatenates the GS color and SH.
-We do not use object segmentation masks as used in some previous works, but randomly sample 512 pixels for each view, and sample 128 points per ray.
+For our 3DGS aggregator, we use a 3-layer MLP where the 2nd layer concatenates the upper-triangle of the GS covariance and the 3rd layer concatenates the GS color and SH.
+We do not use object segmentation masks as in some previous works, but instead randomly sample 512 pixels for each view, and sample 128 points per ray.
 We follow Neuralangelo \cite{neuralangelo} to sample foreground and background points separately in the two SDF-MLP.
-We conduct uniform sampling for the background with 32 points and a coarse-to-fine sampling \cite{nerf} for the foreground with 96 points.
-We force the anchor points to be on the foreground by only implementing the surface 3DGS fusion on the foreground NeRF.
+We use uniform sampling for the background with 32 points and a coarse-to-fine sampling \cite{nerf} for the foreground with 96 points.
+We force the anchor points to be on the foreground by only implementing the surface GS fusion on the foreground NeRF.

-We use Chamfer Distance ($CD$) in $mm$ as the geometric evaluation metric.
+We use $CD$ in $mm$ as the geometric evaluation metric.
 As per previous work, we sample 3D grid coordinates to estimate the SDF and use Marching Cubes to get the surface mesh.
 We then sample points from the mesh and compare with ground truth points to compute the $CD$.
 We use PSNR as the photometric evaluation metric.
-For the NeRF Synthetic Dataset, we train on the standard training split with 100 images per scene and test on the standard testing split with 200 images per scene.
-For the DTU dataset, since there are no standard train/test splits, we train and test on the same images per-scene.
+For the NeRF Dataset, we train on the standard training split with 100 images per scene and test on the standard testing split with 200 images per scene.
+For the DTU dataset, since there are no standard train/test splits, we train/test on the same images per-scene.